Embracing the Enemy: Omitted Proofs

 The first-period endorsement strategy is arbitrary; deviations are punished by grim trigger. \paragraph{Step 2.
 The candidate is a contract.}

-The joint per-period utility of $L$ and $R$ is $u_L+u_R=b-1$.
+The joint per-period utility of $F$ and $E$ is $u_F+u_E=b-1$.
 Assume, for now, that we are in a setting in which both players' \eqref{Eq Agent DEC} binds when leading.
-THus, the leading agent's continuation payoff is identical to deviating and entering the worst punishment, i.e., $b+\beta \alpha^C$.
-That implies that the non-leading agent receives the residual $(b-1)/(1-\beta) - (b+\beta \alpha^C).$ But then, because both \eqref{Eq Agent DEC} bind,
+Thus, the leading party's continuation payoff is identical to deviating and entering the worst punishment, i.e., $b+\beta \alpha$.
+That implies that the non-leading party receives the residual $(b-1)/(1-\beta) - (b+\beta \alpha).$ But then, because both \eqref{Eq Agent DEC} bind,

-we can solve for $y_L$ and $y_R$ as
+we can solve for $y_F$ and $y_E$ as

-Note that since both equations in \eqref{yrDECDEC} are expected to hold in all future periods, the leading agent's choice is only a function of the next expected endorsement by $P$.
-Thus, $y_k=\theta$ satisfies both agents' \eqref{Eq Agent DEC}, if and only if there are $s_k \in [-m,m]$ such that each RHS in \cref{yrDECDEC} is equal to $\theta$.
+Note that since both equations in \eqref{yrDECDEC} are expected to hold in all future periods, the leading party's choice is only a function of the next expected endorsement by $P$.
+Thus, $y_k=\theta$ satisfies both parties' \eqref{Eq Agent DEC} if and only if there are $s_k \in [-m,m]$ such that each RHS in \cref{yrDECDEC} is equal to $\theta$.
 Assume for now that $\psi<0$, which is a property that is necessary and sufficient for the interval we construct to be non-empty, and that we will verify later.
-Then, an $s_L$ that ensures $y_L=\theta$ exists if and only if
+Then, an $s_F$ that ensures $y_F=\theta$ exists if and only if